Well, I asked Steven Thacker one of our benchmarking management experts, exactly that question! I hope his answers help you.

 Benchmarking is essentially comparing; comparing one against another.
 When we compare different levels of sophistication and performance in supply chains, we can identify particular levels that we think are important to achieve, or that represent typical performance levels for supply chains as a whole.

 You can start with the things organisations frequently want to benchmark.
 The first of these is “How good is my service?”
-In fact, it’s also a good idea to go further, because today providing service should typically be a competitive advantage for an organisation.
+In fact, it’s also a good idea to go further, because these days, service provision should typically be a competitive advantage for an organisation.

 So the questions are rather: “How good is my service today?” and “How good does it have to be to really differentiate my business compared to my competitors?”

-A second one is then cost; basically, “Is that level of service, whether current or planned, cost-effective?”
-This is a question that frustrates businesses if they only have data that is anecdotal and subjective, but without the quantitative hard data that really tells them what’s going on.
-This, once again, is where the SCOR model can be a big help, because it defines formal, structured ways of capturing data that you can then hold in a benchmarking database that gives you a better guarantee of accuracy.
-It’s a method that’s helped businesses in many different areas, such as quality circles.
-In the general supply chain area, however, it’s still early days and only a few such databases exist so far across the world other than Benchmarking Success.
+A second one is then cost; For instance, “Is that level of service, whether current or planned, cost-effective?”
+This is a question that frustrates businesses if they only have data that is anecdotal and subjective, and lack the quantitative hard data that really tells them what’s going on.

 Steven Thacker is a contributing Author to the Supply Chain Secrets Book Series.

 Editor’s Note: This post was originally published in May 2012, and has now been revamped and updated with more comprehensive information.

 For further information, you might like to check out these resources: